marinapollo/AutoDomainAdaptation/README.md

  ('eligibles', 0.39197811484336853),
  ('mandatorily', 0.37775948643684387)]
 ```
-Originally, L&M label the word **rebound** as positive word and the word **God** as common word.
+Originally, L&M label the word **rebound** as a positive word and the word **God** as a common word.
 Main reason: manual labeling of words error-prone due to **experts’ a priori belief about a word’s meaning**